Sobolev Inequality on Manifolds With Asymptotically Nonnegative Bakry-\'Emery Ricci Curvature: Introduction

 is a nonincreasing function for $r\in(0,+\infty)$, so $\mathcal{V}_\alpha$ is well defined.

-By combining the ABP-method in \cite{Br2, Jo} with some comparison theorems, we establish a Sobolev inequality for a compact domain in manifolds with density, under the asymptotically nonnegative Bakry-\'Emery Ricci curvature as follows.
+By combining the ABP-method in \cite{Br2, Jo} with some comparison theorems for ordinary differential equations, we establish a Sobolev inequality for a compact domain in manifolds with density, under the asymptotically nonnegative Bakry-\'Emery Ricci curvature as follows.

-\begin{thm} Let $(M,g,wd\mathrm{vol}_g)$ be a smooth complete noncompact $n$-dimensional Riemannian manifold of smooth density $w>0$ and asymptotically nonnegative Bakry-\'Emery Ricci curvature with respect to a base point $o\in M$.
+\begin{thm} Let $(M,g,w\,d\mathrm{vol}_g)$ be a smooth complete noncompact $n$-dimensional Riemannian manifold of smooth density $w>0$ and asymptotically nonnegative Bakry-\'Emery Ricci curvature with respect to a base point $o\in M$.
 Let $\Omega$ be a compact domain in $M$ with boundary $\partial\Omega$, and $f$ be a positive smooth function on $\Omega$.
 Then

 where $r_0=\max\{{d}(o,x)|x\in\Omega\}$, $\mathcal{V}_\alpha$ is the $\alpha$-asymptotic volume ratio of $M$ given by \eqref{avr-be}, $b_0,b_1$ are defined in \eqref{b0} and \eqref{b1}, respectively. \end{thm}